-What causes psoriasis, what are its symptoms and common triggers?
-A/Prof Pang Shiu Ming, Senior Consultant from the Department of Dermatology at Singapore General Hospital (SGH), answers.
+If you have psoriasis, take comfort knowing that the condition can be managed.
+Associate Professor Pang Shiu Ming, Senior Consultant from the Department of Dermatology at Singapore General Hospital (SGH), shares tips.

-Psoriasis: A chronic skin condition characterised by thick red patches with flaky silvery scales
+Psoriasis is a chronic skin condition characterised by thick red patches with flaky silvery scales.

 “Psoriasis patches can range from minor dandruff-like scaling to major eruptions covering large areas of skin,” says